stunc55/loanwebsite/README.md

 Description

 Like I said up here this code is created for educational purpose.
 This is also the first time I have uploaded files on github.
 I have worked on a project for school.
 For this project I had to create an website in Golang.
-The website what I have created is very simple and basic, but it is functional.
-If you read the name you might already guess what kind of website it is.
-This website was created so that students can borrow products through the website.
-So basically it is created for schools and other institutions so they can barrow products for students.

 Note!: The code includes Dutch designation.
 I will translate it in this readme file.